bytecodealliance/registry/README.md

 ## Installation

-To install `warg-cli`, first you'll want to install [the latest stable Rust](https://www.rust-lang.org/tools/install) and then you'll execute to  install the subcommand:
+To install `warg`, first you'll want to install
+[the latest stable Rust](https://www.rust-lang.org/tools/install) and then you'll execute to  install the subcommand: